-The Programme will have a modular structure, and the learning delivered will provide the academic background and specialist knowledge and skills required for preparing participants to be:
+The Programme will have a modular structure, and the learning and teaching on the programme will provide the academic background and specialist knowledge and skills required for preparing participants to be:

-- a teacher, supervisor and learner who possesses insight into the nature and dynamics of teaching and learning in clinical contexts, and the important relationship between high quality education, effective team working and good patient care. - a creative curriculum developer with a critical understanding and engagement with the professional educational and policy contexts from which curricula arise and are enacted in the clinical setting. - an active researcher of practice in clinical settings, with the reflexive, intuitive and analytical skills to explore educational practice and the complex relationships between practice and theory.
+a teacher, supervisor and learner who possesses insight into the nature and dynamics of teaching and learning in clinical contexts, and the important relationship between high quality education, effective team working and good patient care. a creative curriculum developer with a critical understanding and engagement with the professional educational and policy contexts from which curricula arise and are enacted in the clinical setting.

+• an active researcher of practice in clinical settings, with the reflexive, intuitive and analytical skills to explore educational practice and the complex relationships between practice and theory.

 The unique aspect of this programme is that it focuses on workplace learning, allowing students to understand the complex relationships between practice and theory, through researching, leading and developing teaching and learning in their own clinical setting.
-The programme will be aimed at dentists, doctors and other clinicians, (e.g. nurses, midwives, physiotherapists, occupational therapists) who are interested in researching and improving their own teaching practice, as well as leading innovation in clinical educational programmes in their workplace context.
+The programme is aimed at doctors, dentists and other clinicians e.g. nurses, midwives, physician associates, physiotherapists, occupational therapists, who are interested in researching and improving their own teaching practice, as well as leading innovation in clinical educational programmes in their workplace context.